A-V-M/past_projects/gensem/README.md

 representations.
 I then tried to relate the representations and their properties arising from these layers with both behavioural and imaging data.

+Report.pdf contains a full account (as extracted *verbatim* from my thesis) of the theory and the testing involved.
+All copyrights reserved. **DO NOT** appropriate any parts of the document without permission.